“She puts on her armor, mounts her modern-day steed, leaves loved ones behind, and goes in search of the golden treasure.”

 What is the Special World in your memoir?

-For me it was the library with all its archives (the “boxes of snakes” I’d been reluctant to put my hands in, for years).
+For me in A Letter From Paris, for example, it was the library with all its archives (the “boxes of snakes” I’d been reluctant to put my hands in, for years).
 Perhaps, for you, it’s the new world you enter when you’re also given a key piece of information.
 Or, if it’s a travel memoir, you may literally be in a new place.

 Usually the heroine finishes the story (after facing possible death in the special world) with some kind of treasure or ‘elixir’.